bobb34/QST/README.md

 Change the QST interface to your own language.

-Runs on all major operating systems (Windows 10/11, Ubuntu, Mac OS, BSD, et.).
+Installs on Windows 10/11, Ubuntu, Mac OS and is production grade.

 Runs on your laptop, desktop, server or the cloud.

 Easily scales to thousands of simultaneous users and more.

 On android at https://play.google.com/store/apps/details?id=qstonline.ca or download it from sourceforge.net.

+Available on Safari, Firefox, Chrome, Edge and Brave.

 Get QST at https://sourceforge.net/projects/qstonline/ .